AIforGoodSimulator/model-server/DASK-KUBERNETES.md

 ```

+### Upgrade the pods

-# Follow the steps below to authenticate and run commands to upgrade all kubernetes pods (dask workers) with the latest code libraries
+Follow the steps below to authenticate and run commands to upgrade all kubernetes pods (dask workers) with the latest code libraries

 ```bash
 $ az login